Nevilton, Queensland: Geography

+The land use is predominantly crop growing with some grazing on native vegetation and on planted pastures.

 History

 The locality is believed to be named after the Neville family of Kenimore Farm in the district.
 William Neville operated the postal receiving office when it opened in 1901.

 Headington Hill Provisional School opened on 11 May 1903.
-On 1 January 1909 it became Headington Hill State School.
-In 1910 it was renamed Nevilton State School.
+On 1 January 1909, it became Headington Hill State School.
+In 1910, it was renamed Nevilton State School.
 It closed in 1921, but reopened circa 1936.
 It closed permanently in 1958.
+It was at 15785 New England Highway (27.88505°S 151.97158°E).
+There is sign by the roadside indicating the site.